 There’s no shame in riding a bike with guards in the winter and your riding mates will thank you for not spraying them with dirty water too.

-A cheaper option that will fit a wider range of bikes is a clip-on mudguard.
+A cheaper option that will fit a wider range of bikes is a clip-on fender / mudguard, sometimes referred to by the tradename Ass Saver.
 They often fit to the back of the saddle rails and help keep mud and wet off your back and seat.
 There are designs that clip to the seat post too and similar options that will protect you from front wheel-spray.

 These will help keep you a bit cleaner and drier, but won’t do much to protect your bike from road muck.

 Keeping your chain, cassette, derailleurs and chainwheels clean and lubricated is the single most important thing you can do to keep your bike running smoothly and efficiently over the winter.
 You should regularly degrease the chain, to remove any build up of debris.

 That’s easiest using a chain cleaning device paired with a specialist chain degreaser.
 Running the chain through the cleaner’s brushes will remove much of the gunk that can accumulate over winter.
 You can follow that up by using a brush to clean the cassette, derailleur jockey wheels and chainrings.

 Wipe the chain dry, then apply a thin layer of one of the best chain lubes.
 You can buy a lubricant specifically designed for wet weather which will stay in place better in the rain.